Sun-seekers Spark Emergency Incident At UK Beach - UrduPoint

 Sun-seekers Spark Emergency Incident At UK Beach

-Bournemouth, United Kingdom, (UrduPoint / Pakistan Point News - 25th Jun, 2020 ) :An English seaside resort declared a major incident Thursday after thousands of people flocked to the beach to take advantage of soaring temperatures, despite the threat of coronavirus.
+Bournemouth, United Kingdom, (UrduPoint / Pakistan Point News - 26th Jun, 2020 ) :An English seaside resort declared a major incident Thursday after thousands of people flocked to the beach on the hottest day of the year so far, despite the threat of coronavirus.

+Temperatures rose to a record 33.3 degrees Celsius (91.94 degrees Fahrenheit) at Heathrow Airport in west London, the Met Office said, a day after highs of 32.6 C saw huge crowds flock to the coast.

-The day after Britain recorded the hottest day of year with highs of 32.6 Celsius (90.7 Fahrenheit), local authorities in Bournemouth said they were "appalled" at the scenes on its beaches.
+But the local authorities in Bournemouth said they were "appalled" at the scenes on its beaches, as the sunny weather saw an influx of thousands of people.

 Visiting the beach is permitted after a nationwide coronavirus lockdown was eased, but people are still being urged to avoid large crowds, and pubs and restaurants do not open until July 4.